-Anyone who runs their own business knows that time is their most valuable asset.
+Anyone who runs their own business knows that time is one of their most valuable assets, alongside employee engagement.
 Online business tools that streamline and automate processes are a worthwhile investment, as are those that help you build a strong, positive company culture.

 This slightly tongue-in-cheek chart from XKCD shows how much time you can save - and spend - when working on efficiency.

 ‘Digital tech innovation is transforming the UK economy, creating high-quality employment opportunities and driving productivity nationwide’, states Ed Vaizey, former Minister for the Digital Economy.

-To help drive the productivity of your company, here are some of the most helpful, time-saving tools:
+To help drive the productivity of your company, here are some of our favourite time-saving and culture-building tools: